 The radiation source will be placed inside your body on or near the affected area.
 This provides higher doses of radiation in a shorter time.
 The radioactive sources are in the form of wires, seeds, or rods.
 This treatment is mostly used for cancers of the head and neck,

-.
-The two main types of internal radiation are:
+prostate.
+The 2 main types of internal radiation are:

 Rods for Internal Radiation